CityofToronto/bdit_data-sources/volumes/miovision/README.md

 ### Part II - Working Machine
 The following process is to determine if a Miovision camera is still working.
 It is different from the process above because the gap sizes used above are small and do not say much about whether a camera is still working.
 We roughly define a camera to be malfunctioning if that camera/intersection has a gap greater than 4 hours OR do not have any data after '23:00:00'.
 The function that does this is [`miovision_api.determine_working_machine()`](sql/function-determine_working_machine.sql) and there is an Airflow dag named [`check_miovision`](/dags/check_miovision.py) that runs the function at 7AM every day to check if all cameras are working.
 A slack notification will be sent if there's at least 1 camera that is not working.
 The function also returns a list of intersections that are not working and from what time to what time that the gaps happen which is helpful in figuring out what has happened.

+### Identifying Dates with Poor Data Quality

+In Spring 2023, staff examined data from each Miovision camera to identify date ranges with questionable volumes.
+Here is a description of the process:
+1) Weekly volumes for 'lights' were graphed.
+There was one graph for each intersection.
+2) The line graphs were visually inspected.
+Weeks with lower-than-typical volumes were recorded in Excel.
+3) The Excel table was imported into a postgres table.
+4) In postgres, data from the initial table was augmented via [this sql](sql/create_dq.sql) to:
+    a) convert dates identifying bad weeks into date ranges using the gaps and islands approach
+    b) add a field that describes the severity of the data quality issue
+    c) add a field that describes the results of any investigations that have taken place.

+The resulting table is called `miovision_api.bad_data_ranges` - please consult this table to ensure that all Miovision data used to complete requests or other work is of good quality.

 ## 4. Repulling data
 ### Deleting data to re-run the process